 PREFLOP Poker RANGE

-Let’s have a look at some you might be familiar with, starting with a nine-handed UTG raising range:
+Let’s look at a common nine-handed UTG (Under the Gun) raising range:

 Screenshot of a poker range chart

-As you can see, there aren’t many hands being played; all the focus is around the top left-hand side of the chart.
-When looking at these charts, remember that the best hands are in the top left and the worst hands are in the bottom right.
-Let’s look at a wider range to see how they compare, this time a BTN opening range:
+As you can see, not many hands are played in this situation; most of the focus is on the top-left corner of the chart, which includes the strongest hands.
+Remember, the best hands are in the top left, and the weakest hands are in the bottom right.
+Now let’s compare it with a wider range, such as a BTN (Button) opening range:

 Screen shot of poker range charts

-That’s a lot of hands to try and keep track of when you’re in-game!
-If you’re having trouble remembering them all, try grouping certain hands that all play roughly the same, like all Qx, all Kx, all Jx, etc.
+As you can see, the BTN range is much wider.
+That’s a lot of hands to keep track of while in-game!
+If you’re having trouble remembering all of them, try grouping hands that play similarly—such as all Qx, Kx, or Jx hands—to make it easier.

-Some players have preflop charts like these for each position, as it helps them remember their preflop raising range.
-However, it’s important to remember when you should use these charts; the UTG chart should only be used for that position; played anywhere else and the raising range would be too tight.
-Similarly, the BTN raising range should only be played from the button; the raising range would be far too wide for any other position.
+Some players use preflop range charts like these for every position to help them remember their preflop raising ranges.
+However, it’s important to remember that you should only use these charts for their intended position.
+For example, the UTG chart should only be used when you’re under the gun; using it in any other position would make your range too tight.
+Similarly, the BTN raising range should only be used when you’re on the button, as playing it from an earlier position would be too loose.

 PREFLOP: COMMON RAISE RANGES